 Even before the birth of the child, they made a doll and put it in a cradle so that the doll “warmed” it for the future baby.
 And when the baby was born, the doll stayed with him.
 In order the baby to sleep soundly and quietly, his mother would say: “Sleepy-insomnia, do not play with my baby, but play with this doll.”

-Doll “Karelian” rvanka is both a talisman and a play doll for children.
-Information about her was from the village of Kindasovo from Lydia Alexandrovna, a resident of the Karelian village of Pryazha Yakovleva.
-The simplest dolls did not even require the use of a needle, the fabric was torn, therefore they were called “Torn dolls” by the people.
-These reflect the folk traditional dress of the South Karelians: A shirt, a skirt, a belt, and scarves.
+The doll “Karelian” rvanka is a talisman.
+Information about her was received at a holiday in the Village of Kindasovo from resident Lidia Alexandrovna of the Karelian village Pryazha Yakovleva.
+The simplest dolls did not even require the use of a needle, and scissors could be dispensed with: the fabric was torn, so they were called “torn” among the people.
+In a conventional suit, details of the costume of the southern Karelians are discovered: shirt, skirt, front nickname, belt, scarfs.

 Ryabinka Guardian Doll